Social AnxietyFeb 22 • 2019

 In middle childhood, children are starting to become more self-conscious and may begin to expect things to go “bad” when they are around other children.
 They might be overly concerned about others looking at them or talking about them in a bad way.
 While they may continue to experience many of the same feelings and behaviors as in younger children, now they are starting to be able to identify what is so upsetting for them.

 Teens and young adults are typically more self-focused and may have harsh negative thoughts about themselves.
 They may be more likely to mumble or avoid eye contact.
 Teens often struggle with academics as they are unable to participate fully in class and engage in group and oral projects.
 This can lead to “skipping” school and/or using drugs or alcohol in order to cope.
 Finally, teens may also have trouble dating or experience problems at work (e.g., difficulty with job interviews and interacting with co-workers and bosses) due to extreme social fear or embarrassment.
-Unfortunately, not all kids and teens are able to recognize that their anxious response may be unreasonable given the situational demands, making it hard as parents to encourage their child to take a different perspective and gain courage to confront their fears.
+Unfortunately, not all kids and teens are able to recognize that their anxious response may be unreasonable given the situational demands, making it hard for parents to encourage their child to take a different perspective and gain courage to confront their fears.

 The majority of children or teens with social anxiety go unnoticed by teachers or parents.
 They are not children who act out; rather, they are the children who try to remain invisible.
 These children tend to get recognized when they begin to miss school or their grades start to drop.